tyler-smith/snowglobe/spec/snowglobe.md

 These are:

-1) The flow of UTXOS, i.e. When transaction B spends a UTXO created by transaction A then there is a single edge going from A to B.
+1) The flow of UTXOs, i.e. When transaction B spends a UTXO created by transaction A then there is a single edge going from A to B.
 2) The chain of blocks, i.e. There is edge going from a blocks' parent to the block.

-## Sampling Lopp
+## Sampling Loop

 Each client should continuously perform a sampling loop for all outstanding items, up to a limit of 4096 per request.
-Each iteration they should choose a random queriable peer, send them a request for the items, and process the returned votes by sending them through the vote accumulators.
+Each iteration they should choose a random queryable peer, send them a request for the items, and process the returned votes by sending them through the vote accumulators.
 In pseudo code this looks like:

 ```pseudo
 while unfinalizedCount > 0: